-It had been a windy night; beech nuts were popping under my feet.
-The street lights were out again and it would have been pitch-black had it not been for the faint glow of the light that illuminated the green lichen triangle that used to be a street sign.
+It's been a windy night and the beech nuts are popping under my feet.
+The street lights are out again and it would be pitch black were it not been for the faint glow of the light that illuminates the green lichen triangle on a pole that used to be a street sign.

-By lunchtime it was still only half light.
+Lunchtime: still only half light.
 And cold.
-Paths were lined with thick puddles of leaves, black arthritic nettles, and frantically suckering brambles.
-The wind hissed through yellow horse-chestnut, and telegraph wires strained at their poles.
-Brown, stripped-bare fields were dotted white with gulls and the farm cat swallowed a mouse whole in just three gulps.
+Paths are lined with thick puddles of leaves, black arthritic nettles and frantically suckering brambles.
+The wind hisses through yellow horse chestnut, and telegraph wires strain at their poles.
+Brown fields are dotted white with gulls and the farm cat swallows a mouse whole in just three gulps.

-At the pub in the village where 2 Dine for £12.99 on selected main courses and afternoon tea, the landlord was being important enough in Fair-Isle and corduroy.
-‘Hello there!’ he enthused to customers disgorged crease-free from mainly Range Rovers.
+At the pub in the village where 2 Dine for £12.99 on selected main courses and afternoon tea, the landlord is being important enough in Fair-Isle and corduroy.
+“Hello there!” he enthuses to customers disgorged crease free from mainly Range Rovers.

-Later, I watched some squabbling jackdaws while I pissed against a tree.
-Half a dozen of them were fighting over the topmost perch of the church steeple.
-They’d circle scrappily for a while until one would suddenly tip its wing and attempt to land.
-Usually its move would be pre-empted by the others and the breakaway bird would be knocked off course and forced to abort.
-Occasionally, one would succeed in making the perch only for the rest to rush it en masse and dislodge it after only a few seconds.
-I watched several tours, swooping attempts, and brief landings but I don’t know what the ultimate outcome was.
+I watch some squabbling jackdaws while I piss against a tree.
+Half a dozen of them are fighting over the topmost perch of the church steeple.
+They circle scrappily for a while until one suddenly tips its wing and attempts a landing.
+Usually, its move is pre-empted by the others and the breakaway bird is knocked off course and forced to abort.
+Occasionally, one succeeds in making the perch only for the rest to rush it en masse and dislodge it after only a few seconds.